BahriCan/alpha-noname/README.md

 # How to play?

 Documentation will be released sooner or later.
+You must view source code and figure some stuff out by yourself until then.